-Checking this box along with "Low lux mode", will convert the video to black and white automatically, if the camera is aiming at a dark environment.
+Auto switch to B/W in low lux Checking this box along with "Low lux mode", will convert the video to black and white automatically, if the camera is aiming at a dark environment.

-Enable BLC:

-This option is for back light compensation.
+Enable BLC: This option is for back light compensation.

-BLC sens level:

-This option allows objects to be seen more clearly.
-The BLC sens level is about sensitivity of BLC detection
+BLC sens level: This option allows objects to be seen more clearly.
+The allow you to select the areas to enable BLC.

+BLC sens level is about sensitivity of BLC detection
-BLC area selection:

-Clicking this option will bring up a new window that will allow you to select the areas to enable BLC.
+BLC area selection: Clicking this option will bring up a new window that will